jumpthe11/revenge-of-the-dead/WARP.md

 ## Project Overview

-**Revenge of the Dead** is a comprehensive First Person Shooter template built in Godot 4, designed for rapid prototyping of FPS games.
-The project features a modular weapon system, advanced player controller, and component-based architecture that allows for flexible game development.
+**Revenge of the Dead** is a First Person Shooter base defense game built in Godot 4.
+Players defend their base against waves of attacking zombies using a variety of weapons and strategic positioning.
+The project evolved from an FPS template into a focused base defense experience with wave-based gameplay.

 ### Engine & Platform
 - **Engine**: Godot 4.5
 - **Platform**: Windows (PowerShell development environment)
 - **Project Name**: RevengeOfTheDead
 - **Main Scene**: `res://Example World/Objects/World/world.tscn`
+- **Game Mode**: Single-player base defense (multiplayer planned for future)
+- **Game Type**: FPS + Tower Defense hybrid

 ---